padlanau/basic-dapp/README.md

 > - Metamask is connected to Ganache node and account has a balance
 > - run the Server (be sure you are in the main project folder)
 > - PS D:\blockchain\basic-dapp> python -m http.server
-> - from your browser, opne http://localhost:8000/
+> - from your browser, type http://localhost:8000/

 Screenshots :